LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/exceptions/introduction.rst

       TypeError: invalid assignment to const 'a'

 In this case, we declare a constant as the string "Launch", and then try to change the immutable variable to "Code".
-JavaScript throws a ``TypeError`` with the message: ``invalid assignment to const 'b'``.
+JavaScript throws a ``TypeError`` with the message: ``invalid assignment to const 'a'``.

 Exceptions give us a way to provide more information on how something went wrong.
 JavaScript's built-in Exceptions are regularly used in the debugging process.